openhab/openhab1-addons/bundles/binding/org.openhab.binding.benqprojector/README.md

+# BenQ Projector Binding

-This binding is designed to interface with BenQ projectors that have an RS232 interface on them that accepts the commands documented by BenQ in [\[1\]](ftp://ftp.benq-eu.com/projector/benq_rs232_commands.pdf).
+This binding is designed to interface with BenQ projectors that have an RS232 interface on them that accepts the commands documented by BenQ [here](ftp://ftp.benq-eu.com/projector/benq_rs232_commands.pdf).

+The binding has been tested with the following models:

+* BenQ W1070
+* BenQ W1080

-# Status
+## Status

 This binding is current in Beta state with the following commands implemented:

 | Command               | Query | Set  |Comments                                    |